-May is probably the sexiest month of the year in Britain.
+May is probably the sexiest month of the year in England.
 When Guinevere sings about May in Lerner and Loewe's Camelot, she could be singing the praises of ancient pagan festivals and traditions, celebrating the mating game, that continues to this day.

 Before May Day became entangled with international left wing politics, it was associated, throughout England, with all things fertile, green and juicy.